How Selma detects if investments are cheap or expensive aka measuring the over- or undervaluations

-The usual price for a kilo of 🍓 is CHF 5.00.
+Assume the usual price for one kilogram of 🍓 is CHF 5.00.

 In a similar way Selma approaches the stock market 📈

-Selma checks the price you need to pay for an investment product.
-To know if the prices are any good, Selma sets them in comparison to the profits generated by the companies included.
-In that way, Selma calculate how much you are paying for every dollar of profit produced.
+Selma checks the price you need to pay for investment products that give you access to stock markets.
+To know if the prices are fairly valued, Selma sets them in comparison to the profits generated by the companies included.
+In that way, Selma calculates how much you are paying for every dollar of company profits generated.

-If the “normal price” is 20x the yearly profits company earns, it is cheap when can buy this company for 10x the annual profits.
-However when the price is 30x the annual profits it is expensive.
-As profits in companies can vary quite a lot from year to year because of special effects and how the economy is doing, Selma compares the average profits of the last ten years to the current price of the investment product instead of just using last year profits.
+If the “normal price” is 20x the yearly profits the companies earn, the price would be cheap when you can invest at a price 10x the company profits.
+However, when the price is 30x the annual profits, it is expensive.
+As profits in companies can vary quite a lot from year to year, because of special effects and how the economy is doing, Selma compares the average profits of the last ten years to the current price of the investment product, instead of just using last year's profits.

-Selma does not evaluate the the price of every single company stock, but rather takes a broader perspective on the entire market.
-E.g. on the Swiss market, EU Market, US, Market, …
+Selma does not evaluate the price of every single company in the index, but rather takes a broader perspective on the entire market, e.g. on the Swiss market, European market, US market, etc…